 People are fascinated by the exceptional, the unusual, and the abnormal.
-This fascination may be caused by three reasons:
+This fascination may be caused by two reasons:

-- During various moments we feel, think, and act like an abnormal individual. - Psychological disorders may bring unexplained physical symptoms, irrational fears, and suicidal thoughts. - A reminder of our species' fragility.
+- During various moments we feel, think, and act like an abnormal individual. - Psychological disorders may bring unexplained physical symptoms, irrational fears, and suicidal thoughts.